 Back-to-School Car Maintenance Tips: Preparing Your Ride for the School Year

-Just as students must be ready to tackle the challenges of a new school year, their car requires a little TLC to ensure it’s up for the daily commutes to school, work, and beyond.
+Just as students must be ready to tackle the challenges of a new school year, their car’s essential systems require a little TLC to ensure it’s up for the daily commutes to school, work, and beyond.
+Preparing cars for back to school means checking all the basics for safety and reliability.

 Think of this like good footwear for a long walk on campus—a necessity for safety and comfort.